Fascinating Tunisia 2-Day Itinerary – Carthage, Sidi Bou Said, Tunis Medina & Bardo Museum

 Tunisia is known for its cross-cultural influences, such as, Phoenico-Punic, Roman, Paleochristian and Arab.
 The Berbers inhabited Tunisia and later, the Phoenicians arriving in the 12th century BC and establishing Carthage.
 By the 7th century BC, Carthage became the most powerful mercantile empire and rival to the Roman Republic.
 In 146 BC the Romans defeated and occupied Tunisia for almost 800 years.
 Later, in the 7th century AD, Arab Muslims conquered Tunisia until the Ottoman Empire took control in 1546 for 300 years until the French conquered Tunisia.
 Finally, Tunisia gained independence in 1956.

 My experience started from the port-of-call La Goulette with all the sites within a 20- minute drive away.
 In one day I was able to do a morning tour at Carthage and spend the afternoon walking the streets of Sidi Bou Said.
-Unfortunately, travel advisories prevented me from going to Tunis Medina and Bardo Museum.
-However, I included information on this because if you are here, it is a must-see but considered with safety precautions.
+Then, almost a year later stopping in La Goulette, I spent a half day at the medina of Tunis.
+Next time I visit, I will go to Bardo Museum.

 Carthage Archeological Site